 - Big Bad: The closest thing to one in Soul Reaver as his actions set the plot in motion and he's Raziel's main enemy.
 Soul Reaver 2 he moves away from antagonistic role to a supporting one.

-- Blood Knight: Has shades of this.
-He certainly seems to be enjoying himself when he shouts out his battle cry after impaling an opponent.
+- Blood Knight: He certainly seems to be enjoying himself when he shouts out his battle cry after impaling an opponent, and he's always pleased when he's presented the opportunity to kill something.

 - Break the Haughty: Set up a couple times, but ultimately subverted — even when Kain's plans blow up in his face, his arrogance is unshaken, and he sets out to find out what went wrong and how to correct it.
 As such, he isn't shown to dwell on failures and generally continues on with his usual behavior.
 However, Moebius's Batman Gambit of using the death of William the Just to enact a vampire genocide thanks to Kain likely shattered what limited idealism he had in the early days of the series.